vandie/vandie/README.md

 ### Hi All, I'm Michael Walter Van Der Velden!
 (He/Him)

 I work on various JS, TS, C and Rust Projects.
 Some even go somewhere.
 I'm currently working as a senior developer at [Pretty Little Thing](https://prettylittlething.com).
 Most of my personal projects get documented on my blog.
 Below you can find a dynamic image and link to the latest post on my blog as well as some other key links about myself.
 Feel free to reach out, I try to help people out where I can.
+For the sake of being open, I also list the full stack of my portfolio.

 [<img align="left" src="https://mikevdv.dev/blog/latest/og" alt="latest blog post" width="500px" />](https://mikevdv.dev/blog/latest)